This article is a short introduction into programming Hadoop using Clojure language.

 (defjob/defjob job :map my-map :map-reader wrap/int-string-map-reader :reduce my-reduce :input-format :text)

-and after definition, we can run this job using command line option -job job-name
+and after definition, we can run this job using command line option -job job-name (as full

-with namespace), instead of specifying separate options -map
+with namespace), instead of specifying separate options -map and -reduce.

-macro is shown in wordcount4 and wordcount5 examples.
+Usage of defjob macro is shown in wordcount4 and wordcount5 examples.
 The only different

-in job's definition the reader and writer functions are
+between them is that in wordcount5 in job's definition the reader and writer functions are

 specified.
-Full example with defjob
+Full example with defjob you can see below.

 As example, I want to show small program, that generates sets of N-Grams from given files